 Soil pH should be maintained at or close to neutral (6.5-7.0).
 Soil nutrients are most available to plants at this pH, while lead and some other heavy metals are less available.

-Add organic matter to the soil and continue to do so with each planting that follows.
-By adding organic matter, heavy metal contaminants will bind to organic matter and become less available to plants.
+Add organic matter such as high-quality compost to the soil and continue to do so with each planting that follows.
+Heavy metal contaminants will bind to organic matter and become less available to plants.
 Organic matter also improves soil structure, infiltration, and water-holding capacity, creating a better environment for plant roots.
 Additionally, biochar and charcoal can be used to improve existing soil, however, adding these can raise soil pH, which could pose a problem if the soil being treated is already alkaline from exposure to ash and other contaminants.

 Use Raised Beds or Other Containers